 In his Houses of Boston’s Back Bay, Bainbridge Bunting does not identify an architect for either 1 Commonwealth or 12 Arlington.
-However, a May 25, 1860, article in the Boston Evening Transcript indicates that 1 Commonwealth was being built under “the superintendence” of architect Edward C. Cabot, and a May 15, 1863, article in the Boston Evening Transcript lists 12 Arlington among several houses designed by Arthur Gilman.
+However, May 25, 1860, and July 31, 1860, articles in the Boston Evening Transcript indicate that 1 Commonwealth was being built under “the superintendence” of architect Edward C. Cabot, and June 21, 1859, and May 15, 1863, articles in the Transcript identify Arthur Gilman as the architect of 12 Arlington.

 Samuel Ward was a merchant and banker, and was US agent for Baring Brothers Bank of London.

 They continued to live at 1 Commonwealth until 1865, when they moved to New York City.

 On July 15, 1865,1 Commonwealth was purchased from Samuel Ward by Nicholas Reggio, an importer of produce and wine from the Mediterranean and vice consul for Italy.
 He and his wife, Pamelia Josephine (Miller/Carney) Reggio, lived at 1 Commonwealth by 1866.
 They previously had lived at 57 Summer with her mother, Pamelia J. (Green) Hazelton Miller Carney.
 Pamelia Carney was the widow of clothier and real estate investor Andrew Carney, who had died in April of 1864; she had been married previously to John Hazelton and John Miller, the father of Pamelia Reggio.